Stadium: History

-The oldest known stadium is the Stadium at Olympia in Greece, where the ancient Olympic Games were held from 776 BC.
+A historically significant stadium is the Stadium at Olympia in Greece, where the ancient Olympic Games were held from 776 BC.
 Initially the Games consisted of a single event, a sprint along the length of the stadium.
 Greek and Roman stadiums have been found in numerous ancient cities, perhaps the most famous being the Stadium of Domitian, in Rome.
 The excavated and refurbished ancient Panathenaic Stadium hosted attempted revivals of the Olympic Games in 1870 and 1875 before hosting the first modern Olympics in 1896, the 1906 Intercalated Games, and some events of the 2004 Summer Olympics.
 The excavation and refurbishment of the stadium was part of the legacy of the Greek national benefactor Evangelos Zappas, and it was the first ancient stadium to be used in modern times.

 Antiquity

 The Circus Maximus (model pictured) was one of many circuses built in Ancient Rome.

 Stadiums in ancient Greece and Rome were built for different purposes, and at first only the Greeks built structures called "stadium"; Romans built structures called "circus".
 Greek stadia were for foot races, whereas the Roman circus was for horse races.
 Both had similar shapes and bowl-like areas around them for spectators.
 The Greeks also developed the theatre, with its seating arrangements foreshadowing those of modern stadiums.
 The Romans copied the theatre, then expanded it to accommodate larger crowds and more elaborate settings.
 The Romans also developed the double-sized round theatre called amphitheatre, seating crowds in the tens of thousands for gladiatorial combats and beast shows.
 The Greek stadium and theatre and the Roman circus and amphitheatre are all ancestral to the modern stadium.